 - 13. Move In: Arrange movers and take possession of your new home.

-1. Decide It's Time To Buy
+1. How to Buy a House: Decide It's Time To Buy

 Buying a house isn’t easy.
 It can be a long and expensive process—sometimes taking up to 12 months.
 On the other hand, owning a house is an incredibly rewarding experience.